Math, Date/Time & utils (hApi unit)

 _Same_Money

-function compares two monetary values with a precision of two decimal places.
+Compares two monetary values with a precision of two decimal places.

 function _Same_Money(CONST Amount1, Amount2: ThNumeric): Boolean;